Afanc0/mongodb-visualizer/src/doc/mongo-service-doc.md

 **Description:**
 Finds all documents in the `cats` collection in the `animals` database.

-> 💡 Currently hardcoded.
-You can extend it to accept parameters.

 **Parameters:**
 - `db`: Database name
 - `coll`: Collection name